lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * CRED is still valid (i.e., P believes CRED to not be expired or revoked) and trusted.

-Exceptions may apply and be actually enforced in cases where, during an EDHOC execution, P obtains additional information that allows it to trust and successfully validate CRED, even though CRED is not already stored upon receiving M.
+Exceptions may apply and be actually enforced in cases where, during an EDHOC execution, P obtains additional information that allows it to trust and successfully validate CRED, even though P was not already storing CRED when receiving M.

 Such exceptions typically rely on a trusted party that vouches for CRED, e.g., in the cases discussed in {{sec-trust-models-specific}}.
 From the point of view of the peer P, the trusted party might have been involved in the background, so that the vouching information about CRED is conveyed within an EDHOC message received during the EDHOC session (e.g., transported by an EAD item).
 Alternatively, P might directly interact with the trusted party for retrieving the vouching information about CRED, e.g., after having received M and before continuing the EDHOC execution.